NDCB/ndcb.github.io/README.md

 The locale directories and their contents are copyrighted by me, Marc-Antoine Ouimet, unless otherwise stated and may not be reused without my permission.

-All other files are licensed under the MIT license.
+All other files, except for brand-related logos, are licensed under the MIT license.

 ## Acknowledgments